-Dated: Albany, New York
+Dated: Albany, New York March 5, 2025

-January 30, 2025

-JUSTYN P. BATES STATE REVIEW OFFICER
+SARAH L. HARRINGTON STATE REVIEW OFFICER

-7 I have stated in previous decisions that lay advocates, while not attorneys, must have an understanding of the appeals process, particularly as it relates to compliance with the practice regulations for filing appeals (see Application of a Student with a Disability, Appeal No. 18-108; Application of a Student with a Disability, Appeal No. 17-103).
+No. 17-103).
 In addition, the parent's lay advocate in this matter has been repeatedly warned about her failures to comply with the practice regulations governing appeals before the Office of State Review.